remkohdev/appmod101/docs/generatedContent/docker101/lab-1/README.md

 After we run our first container, we will dive into other uses of containers.
 You can find many examples of these on the Docker Store, and we will run several different types of containers on the same host.
 This will allow us to see the benefit of isolation- where we can run multiple containers on the same host without conflicts.

 We will be using a few Docker commands in this lab.
 For full documentation on available commands check out the [official documentation](https://docs.docker.com/).

-### Prerequisites

-* Docker Hub account,
-* Access to a client terminal with Docker daemon, [Play with Docker](http://play-with-docker.com) or localhost.

 ## Get Started